CampusAI/CampusAI.github.io/_rl/lecture_15/lecture15.md

 E_{\tau \sim p(\tau \mid O_{1:T}, \psi)} \left[ \nabla_\psi r_\psi(\tau) \right]
 \end{equation}

+{% include annotation.html %}
-**OBS**: The gradient of the likelihood points into the positive direction for the trajectories that come from the expert.
+The gradient of the likelihood points into the positive direction for the trajectories that come from the expert.
 And negative direction for the samples of the policy corresponding to the current reward.
 Cancelling to zero when both distributions are equal.

-**OBS**: Computing the first expectation is easy using the experts samples, so now we'll focus on computing the soft optimal policy under current reward.
+Computing the first expectation is easy using the experts samples, so now we'll focus on computing the soft optimal policy under current reward.
+{% include end-row.html %}
+{% include start-row.html %}

 ### Estimating the expectation (second term in eq. \ref{grad}):